About Us

 We Rescue and Distribute Food

-We partner with grocery retailers, wholesalers, farmers and Alaska’s fishing industry to recover surplus food that might otherwise go to waste.
-That food is sorted, stored and distributed through our network of more than 150 partner agencies across over 200 communities.
+Food Bank of Alaska partners with grocery retailers, wholesalers, farmers and Alaska's fishing industry to recover surplus food that would otherwise go to waste.
+That food is sorted, stored and distributed through a statewide network of more than 150 partner agencies.

 We Strengthen Access to Nutrition